-Formal CPD activities may fall under seven broad categories:
+Formal CPD activities fall under seven broad categories:

-- Provider-delivered activities that include a structured assessment task that genuinely tests participants’ understanding of content.
+- Provider-delivered activities that include a structured assessment task that genuinely tests participants’ understanding of content;

-- Provider-delivered activities that are structured to include significant interaction between the presenter and the participant, such as a structured workshop where participants are required to complete an individual or group task.
+- Provider-delivered activities that are structured to include significant interaction between the presenter and the participant, such as a structured workshop where participants are required to complete an individual or group task;

-- Activities relating to the preparation and delivery of CPD activities - a maximum 5 hrs per year may be claimed in this category.
+- Activities relating to the preparation and delivery of CPD activities; (*a maximum 5 hrs per year may be claimed in this category)

-- Activities relating to the teaching of architecture at a tertiary level that involve significant preparation and/or scholarship, as in the development of new course and/or lecture content and/or the definition of new curriculum - a maximum 5 hrs per year may be claimed in this category.
+- Activities relating to the teaching of architecture at a tertiary level that involve significant preparation and/or scholarship, as in the development of new course and/or lecture content and/or the definition of new curriculum; (*a maximum 5 hrs per year may be claimed in this category)

-- Structured training activities delivered by the Board and the AACA for NSW Examiners and Assessors who are engaged in the assessment of candidates of the various pathways to registration - 1 hr per year may be claimed for any one type of training activity, up to a maximum of 3 hrs per year in this category.
+- Structured training activities delivered by the Board and the AACA for NSW Examiners and Assessors who are engaged in the assessment of candidates of the various pathways to registration; (*1 hr per year may be claimed for any one type of training activity, up to a maximum of 3 hrs per year in this category)

-- Authorship of published articles, books, papers - a maximum 5 hrs per year may be claimed in this category.
+- Authorship of published articles, books, papers; (*a maximum 5 hrs per year may be claimed in this category)

 What happens if an architect has not met the minimum CPD requirements?

-Where an architect has not met the minimum hours required, the Board may take into account the individual circumstances of an architect when considering whether all reasonable steps have been taken to mee their CPD obligations.
+Where an architect has not met the minimum hours required, the Board may take into account individual circumstances when considering whether all reasonable steps have been taken by the architect to meet their CPD obligations.